Irregular sleep–wake rhythm disorder

-Irregular sleep–wake rhythm (ISWD) is a rare form of circadian rhythm sleep disorder.
+Irregular sleep–wake rhythm disorder (ISWRD) is a rare form of circadian rhythm sleep disorder.
 It is characterized by numerous naps throughout the 24-hour period, no main nighttime sleep episode, and irregularity from day to day.
 Affected individuals have no pattern of when they are awake or asleep, may have poor quality sleep, and often may be very sleepy while they are awake.

 The total time asleep per 24 hours is normal for the person's age.
 The disorder is serious—an invisible disability.
 It can create social, familial, and work problems, making it hard for a person to maintain relationships and responsibilities, and may make a person home-bound and isolated.

 Causes

-ISWD has various causes, including neurological disorders such as dementia (particularly Alzheimer's Disease), brain damage, or intellectual disabilities.
+ISWRD has various causes, including neurological disorders such as dementia (particularly Alzheimer's disease), brain damage, or intellectual disabilities.
 It is thought that those affected have a weak circadian clock.
 The risk for the disorder increases with age, but only due to increased prevalence of co-morbid medical disorders.